February 19, 2021

 - In other words, moha is the root cause of rāga, dosa, and all other asobhana cetasika.

-- Furthermore, the deepest level of moha is in māna, uddhacca, avijjā.
+- Furthermore, the deepest level of moha is in māna, uddhacca, and avijjā.
 Those are removed only at the Arahant stage.
 It is one of the last five Saṃyojana (bonds to the saṃsāric process) of rupa rāga, arupa rāga, māna, uddhacca, avijjā.

 - By the way, kāma rāga is removed at the Anāgāmi stage.
 When one becomes an “Arahant Anugāmi” at the next level, one loses rupa rāga and arupa rāga.
 It is only at the Arahant stage that one removes the last three: māna, uddhacca, and avijjā.
 Here, māna and uddhacca are the last traces of rāga and dosa left.
 Avijja is the last trace of moha removed that breaks ALL bonds to the rebirth process (saṃsāra.)